 4.2 Termination for Insolvency.
 This MSA and the Services hereunder will terminate, effective upon delivery of written notice by either party to the other party upon the following: (a) the institution of insolvency, receivership or bankruptcy proceedings or any other proceedings for the settlement of debts of the other party; (b) the making of an assignment for the benefit of creditors by the other party; or (c) the dissolution of the other party.

 5. MSS Services Software; Restrictions.

-SecureWorks will provide Customer with: (i) user IDs, tokens, passwords, (ii) access and use of the software (in object code format only), (iii) digital signatures, and (iv) access and use of the SecureWorks customer portal (the “Portal”), as necessary for Customer to receive the MSS Services (the “Software”) and the applicable written directions and/or policies relating to the MSS Services, which may be in paper or electronic format (the “Documentation” and collectively, with the MSS Services, Equipment and the Software, the “Products”), or a combination thereof, as necessary for Customer to receive the MSS Services and access the Portal.
+SecureWorks will provide Customer with: (i) access and use of the software (in object code format only) (the “Software”) (ii) user IDs, tokens, passwords, digital signatures (“Protected Information”) and (iii) access and use of the Portal. as necessary for Customer to receive the MSS Services and the applicable written directions and/or policies relating to the MSS Services, which may be in paper or electronic format (the “Documentation” and collectively, with the MSS Services, Software, Equipment, Protected Information and Portal, the “Products”), or a combination thereof, as necessary for Customer to receive the MSS Services.
 SecureWorks grants to Customer a limited, nontransferable, royalty-free and nonexclusive license to access and use, and for Customer’s Affiliate(s) to access and use, during the term of the MSS Services only, the Products delivered to Customer, subject to the restrictions set forth below.